Heavy bombing has forced thousands of Syria's young girls and boys to flee their towns and villages to avoid joining the dead or wounded.

 With your help, we can support Syria's children at one of the most potentially distressing times of their lives, bringing a sense of normalcy and dignity whilst helping to keep them safe from harm.
 Crucially, for the first time in a long time during this conflict, you can let them be just children again, if only for a moment.

 8 year old Khaled was forced to flee with his family to avoid being killed or buried under the rubble from bombings.
 They stayed in a camp in a safer town that had not been bombed yet.
 But Khaled did not feel safe, because he left his toys, storybooks, and colours behind at home.
 The sound of explosions, fear, and panic caused him anxiety that he couldn’t get over.
 For four days Khaled cried and refused to leave his tent.

 Hurras' response team and case management department worked together to help Khaled to overcome the trauma he was experiencing through group activities and games that help children to communicate, better understand their own feelings and thoughts, and prevent or resolve psychosocial challenges.

 The response team also succeeded in bringing a smile to Khaled's face through the new clothes, the sketchbook and the colours that Khaled received in his Protection Kit which helped him through the initial period of pain, hardship, and bitter displacement.

 We can all play our part in helping children like Khaled, innocent victims of war, and relieve their painful reality by providing them with protection kits.

-One protection kit costs just £22.50 and supports 440 children to be the kids they were before bombs started falling around them.
+One protection kit costs just £22.50 and supports a child to be the kid they were before bombs started falling around them.